 Refer to this Demand Response article to learn more about how demand response works.

-Similar to how HOMER Grid calculates the demand limit with demand charges, it creates a separate demand limit for each Demand Response event.
-It then performs a 2 D optimization with the Demand Limit for demand charges and the Demand Limit for a Demand Response event.
-This optimization will attempt to reduce the overall costs.
+Similarly to how HOMER Grid calculates the demand limit for demand charges, it creates a separate demand limit for each Demand Response event.
+It then performs a series of optimizations, each simultaneously optimizing the Demand Limit for demand charges and the Demand Limit for one DR event.
+These optimizations will attempt to reduce the overall costs.

 Note: If you specify a bid limit (either reduce by or reduce to), HOMER Grid does not optimize.
 If it is unable to meet your bid then the simulation is declared infeasible.

-Let us consider an example where the monthly demand charge is 30$/kW and the demand response incentive is 30 $ for every kW reduced.
-Let us assume there are 5 Demand Response events in the month.
-If we reduced the monthly peak demand by 100 kW throughout the month, then the total savings by demand charge reduction is = 30 * 100 = 3000 $.
-However, if we reduced 100 kW during each of the 5 Demand Response events, then the total savings by demand response is = 30 * 100 * 5 = 15000$
+Let us consider an example where the monthly demand charge is 30 $/kW and the Demand Response incentive is $30 for every kW reduced.
+Let us assume there are five Demand Response events in the month.
+If we reduced the monthly peak demand by 100 kW throughout the month, then the total savings by demand charge reduction is = 30 * 100 = $3000.
+However, if we reduced 100 kW during each of the five Demand Response events, then the total savings by demand response is = 30 * 100 * 5 = $15000.